KHANFAIZAN05/Task_To_Do_List/README.md

 # Task_To_Do_List
-Demonstrating Simple Crud Using Asp.net Mvc Using Reposotory Pattern
+Demonstrating Simple Crud Using Asp.net Mvc Using Repository Pattern